yannbertrand/macos-defaults/docs/index.md

 # macOS `defaults` list

-Uncomplete list of macOS `defaults` commands with demos ✨
+Incomplete list of macOS `defaults` commands with demos ✨

 ## 🙋 What's a `defaults` command?